🚚 FREE SHIPPING ON ORDERS $65+ 🚚

 What's gochujang?

 A Korean fermented chili paste, traditionally made with red chili powder, glutinous rice, fermented soybeans, salt, and a sweetener.
-JANG uses gochujang we ferment ourselves in onggi for six to twelve months.
+JANG uses gochujang we ferment ourselves in onggi for six months.

 What's doenjang?